Benny Gordon (singer): Biography

 Gordon was born and raised Estill, South Carolina.

 Along with his brother, Sammy Gordon, he was a member of the Christian Harmonizers, a gospel group.
 In the early 1960s they moved to Brooklyn.
 They later formed The Soul Brothers band.
+The line-up was, Benny Gordon lead vocals, Ronnie Grieco saxophone, Perry Smith drums.
+Other members were Austin, Aaron aka Shockey, Max and Tommy.

 They became the house band at Trude Heller's club on Sixth Avenue in Greenwich Village.

-In 1968 Benny Gordon and the Soul Brothers released the album Tighten Up that featured the tracks "Tighten Up" and "Hang on Sloopy".
+By August 1967, the Paul Robinson produced "A Kiss to Build a Dream On" was released.
+Reviewed in the August 5 issue of Record World, and a four star pick, the reviewer noted the beat and lyric that would appeal to r&B fans.
+A pick on Radio WWIN, it was also getting a good reception around the country.
+It was also hitting on Radio WJLB in Detroit.
+Its progress was noted in the August 19 issue of Record World.
+The magazine noted it's heating up in Detroit and gaining ground in Baltimore.
+It was also a pick on Baltimore's WWIN.

+In May 1968, Benny Gordon and the Soul Brothers released the album Tighten Up that featured the tracks "Tighten Up", "Hold On, I'm Comin'" and "Hang on Sloopy".
+It was reviewed in the June 8 issue of Billboard, and the June 25 issue of Record World.
+Also that year, his version of "Gonna Give You All the Love I Got" backed with Turn on Your Love Light" was released on Wand 1188.
+It was a four star pick in the August 17 issue of Record World with the reviewer saying it "Will be right for many boogalooers".
+It was reported in the 14 September issue of Record World that "Turn on Your Love Light" was breaking in New York City and Philadelphia.

+With "Gonna Give You All the Love I Got" getting attention, his band the Soul Brothers had released their own single, "Horsing Around" on Newmiss Records, a label distributed by Scepter Records.

+Personal life

 Gordon is related to Sammy Gordon who fronted the group Sammy Gordon & the Hip Huggers who recorded "Upstairs On Boston Road", and an early version of Bobby Womack's "Breezin'" that George Benson would later have a hit with.
 Some sources credit them as cousins while others credit them as brothers.

+Death

 He died on December 24, 2008, from an inoperable stomach tumor at the age of 77.